Down syndrome: Trisomy 21

+The root cause of the extra full or partial chromosome is still unknown.
+Most of the time, the extra chromosome results from a random mistake in cell division during early development of the fetus.
+The mechanism is not inherited.
+There is no scientific research which shows that environmental factors or the parents' activities contribute to Down syndrome.
+The only factor that has been linked to the increased chance of having a baby with Down syndrome is advanced parental age.
+This is mostly associated with advanced maternal age but about 10 per cent of cases are associated with advanced paternal age.

-Translocation
+Translocation Down syndrome

 The extra chromosome 21 material may also occur due to a Robertsonian translocation in 2–4% of cases.
-In this situation, the long arm of chromosome 21 is attached to another chromosome, often chromosome 14.
+In this translocation Down syndrome, the long arm of chromosome 21 is attached to another chromosome, often chromosome 14.
 In a male affected with Down syndrome, it results in a karyotype of 46XY,t(14q21q).
 This may be a new mutation or previously present in one of the parents.
 The parent with such a translocation is usually normal physically and mentally; however, during production of egg or sperm cells, a higher chance of creating reproductive cells with extra chromosome 21 material exists.
 This results in a 15% chance of having a child with Down syndrome when the mother is affected and a less than 5% probability if the father is affected.
 The probability of this type of Down syndrome is not related to the mother's age.
 Some children without Down syndrome may inherit the translocation and have a higher probability of having children of their own with Down syndrome.
 In this case it is sometimes known as familial Down syndrome.